k11h-de/zabbix-http-ansible/README.md

 # zabbix-http-ansible

-the purpose of this automation is to easily ensure http health checks in zabbix from a yaml dictionary
+the purpose of this ansible automation is to easily ensure http/s health checks in zabbix from a yaml dictionary It is also integrated with gitlab CI

 ## install